USS Appling

 USS Appling (APA-58) was a Gilliam-class attack transport that served with the United States Navy from 1944 to 1946.
 She was scrapped in 1969.

 History

-Appling was laid down under a Maritime Commission contract (MC hull 1851) at Wilmington, California, by the Consolidated Steel Corporation; launched on 9 April 1944; sponsored by famed moving picture actress, Claudette Colbert; and simultaneously acquired by the Navy and placed in commission on 22 August 1944.
+Appling was laid down under a Maritime Commission contract (MC hull 1851) at Wilmington, Los Angeles, by the Consolidated Steel Corporation; launched on 9 April 1944; sponsored by famed moving picture actress, Claudette Colbert; and simultaneously acquired by the Navy and placed in commission on 22 August 1944.

 World War II

 Following shakedown training off the California coast, Appling sailed for Finschhafen, New Guinea, on 17 October.
 She was forced to stop at Purvis Bay, Florida Island, for engine repairs, but finally reached Finschhafen on 14 November.
 The ship then carried out training exercises in Humboldt Bay.

 Invasion of Luzon

 On 25 December, the ship embarked troops of the 6th Army at Hollandia.
 Appling sortied for the Philippines on 3 January 1945 with Task Group 77.9, a part of the Luzon invasion force.
 She anchored in the Lingayen Gulf transport area on 11 January and began discharging troops east of San Fabian.
 Later that evening, the transport joined other ships in splashing an enemy aircraft 2,000 yards off her starboard quarter.
 The next day, she retired to Leyte Gulf.